csy0522/Chest_X-ray_Pneumonia_Classification/README.md

 ## Getting Started

 Use any python IDE to open the project.
-I personally use Jupyter Notebook from Anaconda.You can download both Anaconda or Jupyter Notebook from the following links:
+I personally use Jupyter Notebook from Anaconda, but a good alternative is Google Colab.
+You can download both Anaconda and Jupyter Notebook from the following links:
 * [Anaconda](https://www.anaconda.com/distribution/) - The Data Science Platform for Python/R
 * [Jupyter Notebook](https://jupyter.org/) - An Open-source Web Application
+For more about Google Colab, go to:
+* [Google Colaboratory](https://colab.research.google.com/notebooks/welcome.ipynb) - Free Jupyter notebook environment that runs entirely in the cloud.

 ### Data